felixmaker/miniblink-rs/README.md

 The crate `./miniblink-sys` is generated using `bindgen`.

-The rust safe wrapper `./miniblink` is aimed to provide a complete API set.
+The rust safe wrapper `./miniblink` is not aimed to provide a complete API set.

-For now, the basic api in rust safe wrapper `./miniblink` is more stable than the earlier version, but still may get changed in the future.
-There are still a lot of api unwrappered.
-It takes time, and PR is welcomed! :D
+For now, the basic api in rust safe wrapper `./miniblink` is more stable than the earlier version, but still, may change in the future.

+It takes time to wrapper all api, so PRs are welcomed! :D

 # Credits